• Skip to primary navigation

 Git remote is a way of referencing GitHub repositories that don’t provide real-time access to your local changes.
 In other words, whatever you do locally won’t be reflected on your GitHub repository without your permission.

 Now, let’s see how to link an existing local Git repository to a remote GitHub repository.
-If you go back to your GitHub repository then you can notice something like the below:
+If you go back to your GitHub repository, you can notice something like the following:

 Connect Local Repository with GitHub Remote Repository

-In this section, we will try to link your local repository to the GitHub repository.
-So to do this follow the below steps:
+This section will try to link your local repository to the GitHub repository.
+To do this, follow the below steps:

-The very first thing we have to do is go to the git repository which you want to link. and from that folder, you have to open the git bash.
+The very first thing we have to do is go to the git repository that you want to link. and from that folder, you have to open the git bash.

-Before you make any changes, it’s a good idea to check if the repository is clean and if there is nothing outstanding by using the git status command.
+Before making any changes, it’s a good idea to check if the repository is clean and if nothing is outstanding by using the git status command.

-After executing the git remote command there is no output because there is no linked repository as of now.
-So if you look below the pic or you can check this on your git repository, there itself it is mentioned about how you can connect to your GitHub repository.
+After executing the git remote command, there is no output because there is no linked repository as of now.
+So, if you look at the pic or you can check this on your Git repository, there itself it is mentioned how you can connect to your GitHub repository.

 Or you can execute the below command: